 - The Heart of Detroit, Detroit Promise and Wayne Access tuition and scholarship programs put a Wayne State education in reach for Detroit high school graduates.

 - The first scholarship of its kind in Michigan, our Frontliners Forward scholarship helps Michigan's frontline workers pursue a four-year college degree.

 - The university's commitment to workforce development helped earn Detroit a distinction as a Lumina and Kresge foundation Talent Hub, one of only 24 in the U.S.

 We're Attracting and Retaining Talent

-- 75 percent of Detroit Revitalization Fellows remain in the city after their fellowships, contributing to the city through their work, volunteerism and business pursuits, as well as in the neighborhoods where they live.
+- Over three-fourths of Detroit Revitalization Fellows have remained in Detroit after their fellowship, contributing to the city through their work, volunteerism and business pursuits, as well as in the neighborhoods where they live.